quicwg/base-drafts/draft-ietf-quic-http.md

 Just as in previous versions of HTTP, field names are strings of ASCII characters that are compared in a case-insensitive fashion.
 Properties of HTTP field names and values are discussed in more detail in Section 4.3 of
 {{!SEMANTICS}}.
-As in HTTP/2, field names MUST be converted to lowercase prior to their encoding.
-A request or response containing uppercase field names MUST be treated as malformed ({{malformed}}).
+As in HTTP/2, characters in field names MUST be converted to lowercase prior to their encoding.
+A request or response containing uppercase characters in field names MUST be treated as malformed ({{malformed}}).

-Like HTTP/2, HTTP/3 does not use the Connection field to indicate connection-specific fields; in this protocol, connection-specific metadata is conveyed by other means.
-An endpoint MUST NOT generate an HTTP/3 message containing connection-specific fields; any message containing connection-specific fields MUST be treated as malformed ({{malformed}}).
+Like HTTP/2, HTTP/3 does not use the Connection header field to indicate connection-specific fields; in this protocol, connection-specific metadata is conveyed by other means.
+An endpoint MUST NOT generate an HTTP/3 field section containing connection-specific fields; any message containing connection-specific fields MUST be treated as malformed ({{malformed}}).

-The only exception to this is the TE field, which MAY be present in an HTTP/3 request header; when it is, it MUST NOT contain any value other than "trailers".
+The only exception to this is the TE header field, which MAY be present in an HTTP/3 request header; when it is, it MUST NOT contain any value other than "trailers".

 This means that an intermediary transforming an HTTP/1.x message to HTTP/3 will need to remove any fields nominated by the Connection field, along with the